 This is done by generating a link that customers can click to encourage them to write reviews and rate your business.

-To create a link for customers to write reviews:
+Click here for the steps on how to create a link for customers to write Google reviews.

 How we do it